Bachelor of Business Administration (BBA)

 Policies Concerning Admission to and Completion of BBA Degree Programs

-- Students entering the College of Business Administration will be designated as Pre-Business majors (PBUS) until they have sufficient competency in English and Mathematics (placed into RWS 1301 or higher and MATH 1320 or higher).
+- Students entering the College of Business Administration will be designated as (CBUS) until they have sufficient competency in English and Mathematics (completed RWS 1301 or higher and MATH 1320 or higher).

-- Admission to a major option program is limited to those students who meet the following requirements:
+- Admission to another major option program is limited to those students who meet the following requirements:

 - Completion of the Non-Business Foundation Requirements and the Business Foundation Requirements as described in the Undergraduate Course of Study for the Bachelor of Business Administration.